How to Configure Email in cPanel

 The Email account created is [email protected] and you can see the options to manage that Email account on the right.
 If you click on the ‘More’ drop down, you can see the options Access webmail and Configure Email client in it.

-You can either access webmail for Emailing purposes or you may install an Email client and setup the mail account in it.
+Once you’ve set up email accounts you can either access them via webmail for Emailing purposes or you may install an Email client and setup the mail account in it.

 If you click on the Access Webmail option above, it will take you to the default web based Email clients of cPanel which are Horde, Squirrelmail and Roundcube.
 You can choose either of these three and in the newer versions of cPanel, there is an option to set one of these as the default Email client.